thewca/wca-regulations/wca-regulations_2012.md

   - A6f) The competitor must not reset the timer until the judge has recorded the result on the score sheet.
 Penalty: disqualification of the attempt (DNF), at the discretion of the judge.
   - A6g) The judge must determine whether the puzzle is solved.
 He must not make moves or align faces when examining the puzzle.
   - A6h) In case of a dispute, moves or alignments must not be applied to the puzzle prior to the resolution of said dispute.
 Penalty: disqualification of the attempt (DNF), at the discretion of the WCA Delegate.
-  - A6i) Time penalties for Ending the Solve are cumulative.
+  - A6i) Time penalties for Stopping the Solve are cumulative.
 - A7) Recording results:
   - A7a) If the judge finds that the puzzle is solved, he shall call 'OK'.
   - A7b) The judge shall record the result on a score sheet.